-- 1. Member States shall apply Directive 95/46/EC37 to the processing of personal data carried out in the Member States pursuant to this Regulation. - 2.
-Regulation (EC) No 45/200138 shall apply to the processing of personal data carried out by the Commission pursuant to this Regulation.
+- 1. Member States shall apply Directive 95/46/EC to the processing of personal data carried out in the Member States pursuant to this Regulation. - 2.
+Regulation (EC) No 45/2001 shall apply to the processing of personal data carried out by the Commission pursuant to this Regulation.

-Levy of fees
+Levying of fees

-- 1. This Regulation shall be without prejudice to the possibility for Member States to levy fees for the activities set out in this Regulation, provided that the level of the fees is set in a transparent manner and on the basis of cost recovery principles. - 2.
+- 1. This Regulation shall be without prejudice to the possibility for Member States to levy fees for the activities set out in this Regulation, provided that the level of the fees is set in a transparent manner and on the basis of cost-recovery principles. - 2.
 Member States shall inform the Commission and the other Member States at least three months before the structure and level of fees is to be adopted.
-The structure and level of fees shall be publicly available on request.
+The structure and level of fees shall be made publicly available on request.

-Funding of notified body designation and monitoring activities
+Funding of activities related to designation and monitoring of notified bodies

-1a.
-The cost associated with the joint assessment activities shall be covered by the Commission.

-The Commission shall lay down the scale and structure of recoverable costs and other necessary implementing rules.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 88(3).
+The costs associated with joint assessment activities shall be covered by the Commission.
+The Commission shall, by means of implementing acts, lay down the scale and structure of recoverable costs and other necessary implementing rules.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 114(3).